#1 of 26 Places to Visit in Agra

 #14 of 26 Places to Visit in Agra

-At a distance of 4.5 km from Agra Cantonment Railway Station, Jama Masjid is situated just opposite to the Agra Fort.
-It is also popularly known as the Jami Masjid or Friday Mosque and is one of the well known Agra tourist places.
+At a distance of 4.5 Km from Agra Cantonment Railway Station, Jama Masjid is a 17th-century mosque situated just opposite to the Red Fort in Agra.
+Popularly known as the Jami Masjid or Friday Mosque, it is one of the largest mosques built by the Mughals in India, and among the well-known places to visit as part of the Agra family packages.

 ...read more